vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 performance of brute force search?
 Without *HNSW* graph indexing, the complexity of the search for neighbors is linear with the total document volume, so that is surely slow for 1B documents?

-To overcome the latency issue, We can use one of the essential Vespa features: executing a query using multiple [search threads](https://docs.vespa.ai/en/performance/sizing-search.html#num-threads-per-search).
+To overcome the latency issue, We can use one of the essential Vespa features: Executing a query using multiple [search threads](https://docs.vespa.ai/en/performance/sizing-search.html#num-threads-per-search).
-By using more threads per query, Vespa can better use multi-CPU core architecture and reduce query latency at the cost of increased CPU resource usage per query.
+By using more threads per query, Vespa can make better use of multi-CPU core architectures and reduce query latency at the cost of increased CPU usage per query.
 Most search libraries or engines require high concurrent query throughput to drive CPU utilization.
 On the other hand, Vespa allows micro-slicing of the intra-node document volume so that multiple threads can execute the same query in parallel, each search thread working on a [partition](https://docs.vespa.ai/en/reference/schema-reference.html#num-search-partitions)